Azoz-JR/Leyl/README.md

 5. **Build and Run**
 - Select iPhone 15 Pro simulator or device
 - Press `Cmd + R` to build and run
-- For Dynamic Island: use physical iPhone 15 Pro/Max or iPhone 16 Pro/Max

 ### Targets
 The project includes two targets: